New Jersey Estate Planning Lawyer

-Qualified Hamilton Estate Planning Lawyers Help Clients Understand the Difference Between an Estate Plan and a Will
+Qualified New Jersey Estate Planning Lawyer Help Clients Understand the Difference Between an Estate Plan and a Will

 A will is a legal document that sets forth your intentions regarding the distribution of your property and the care of any minor children.
 A will is an integral part of your estate plan, but not the only part.
 During a legal process called probate, your will is authenticated and the estate is administered, distributing assets to the beneficiaries.

 An estate plan is a roadmap for how all of your assets and property are allocated, preserved, managed, and distributed after death or incapacitation.

-The most fundamental step in created your estate plan is drafting your will.
+The most fundamental step in creating your estate plan is drafting your will.
 In addition, there are other important estate planning tasks, which include: